AlexandrSokolov/git_docs/docs/branches.md

 [Find out which remote branch a local branch is tracking](https://stackoverflow.com/questions/171550/find-out-which-remote-branch-a-local-branch-is-tracking)

 #### Connect a local branch to the remote

+Works, only if you created your local branch, not from another remote one.

 ```bash
 $ git branch -vv